Back to Blog

 Site Considerations

-Viewing Angles Most landmark features have an intended primary view, but they're experienced from multiple angles.
-Every perspective should reward attention.
+Viewing Angles Most landmark features have a primary view, but people will see them from several angles.
+Those secondary views still matter.

 Scale Relationships A feature must balance with its surroundings—house, landscape, hardscape.
 Too small disappears; too large overwhelms.